What Does UFC Stand For? UFC Meaning & Must-Know Facts

 During the early days of the UFC, there was underground momentum because it was so different than everything else.
 Pay-per-view fighting was either boxing, which typically featured the biggest heavyweight names in the sport, combined with an undercard of mixed weight classes, or professional wrestling like the WWF or WCW.

 During much of the 1990s and early 2000s, the UFC struggled with staying on pay-per-view.
-In addition, states banned “no-holds-barred” fighting, making it difficult for the UFC even to hold events.
+States banned “no-holds-barred” fighting, making it difficult for the UFC even to hold events.
 This led to rapid regulation and change within the organization in an attempt to remove bans.
-Though they were on death’s doorstep several times, the UFC survived into the new millennium.

 After an ownership change in the early 2000s, advertising began to give UFC a greater foothold.
 There was also a greater focus on personalities and big-time fights.
 A changing point was UFC 40, featuring the bitter rivalry between Tito Ortiz and Ken Shamrock.
 The event resulted in 150,000 buys on pay-per-view, nearly double the previous few events.